 Funding support for the Sarah Moody Gallery of Art comes from the department of art and art history and the College of Arts and Sciences.
 Additional support comes from the Farley Moody Galbraith Endowed Exhibition Fund.
-Admission to the gallery is free.
-Hours are Monday through Friday 9:00 a.m. – 4:30 p.m.
-The gallery is located at 103 Garland Hall in the heart of UA campus on Woods Quad.
-Information about visitor parking is available here: http://bamaparking.ua.edu/visitor-information/.
-Parking is free on campus in a legal space after business hours.
-For further information, contact the gallery at 348-1891 or check our main webpage: https://art.ua.edu/gallery/smga/.
+For further information, contact the gallery at 348-1891 or check our webpage.